valenfiumana/C-language/cheatsheet/files.md

 int M[4][3];
 ```

-2. **Open the file** and check that it was opened correctly.
+2. **Open the file** and check if it was opened correctly.
 The file must be in the same folder as the code.

 ```c
 FILE * fp = fopen("matriz.dat", "rb");